samjulien/blog/_posts/2018-05-22-building-modern-applications-with-django-and-vuejs.markdown

 ---
 layout: post
 title: "Building Modern Applications with Django and Vue.js"
-description: "In this article, you will create, step by step, a full-stack application with Django and Vue.js."
-longdescription: "Throughout this article, you will use Django, Django REST framework, and Vue.js to develop an application with a REST API back-end and a Vue.js front-end.
-The API will be consumed by the Vue.js front-end with the help of Axios (the HTTP client library) and JWT authentication will be handled by Auth0."
+description: "How to create a full-stack application with Django, Django REST framework, and Vue.js.
+A REST API back-end and a Vue.js front-end, along with JWT authentication through Auth0."
 date: 2018-05-22 17:28
 category: Technical Guide, Python, Django
 author: